-In its Frequently Asked Questions, the European Commission states that the prohibition applies with respect to all CN codes mentioned in Annex XXII of Council Regulation (EU) No. 833/2014 (as amended), regardless of whether products are coal-based or not or whether they are solid or not.
+In its Frequently Asked Questions, the European Commission states that "the prohibition on purchase applies irrespective of the final destination of the goods" and that "it is not relevant whether the goods are destined for the EU or not."
+Further, the European Commission states that the prohibition applies with respect to all CN codes mentioned in Annex XXII of Council Regulation (EU) No. 833/2014 (as amended), regardless of whether products are coal-based or not or whether they are solid or not.